 "Dribs?
 We thought you'd been lost in the storm," the man in black armor said as the came a comfortable proximity to each other.

 "I'm afraid that's the case," the Corporal replied sheepishly.
 The man in black armored turned and looked at Trent.

 "And who are you?"

 "Specialist Temple, ONI Section Zero."

+Dribs shrugged.
 "Not really.
 The communications blackout is pretty total.
-I'm basically useless.
+I'm basically useless right now.
 Doesn't matter how much we boost our signals, we're cut off," he said, sounding bummed out about it.

 "Oh, get over yourselves, Dribs," Duvall replied, not unkindly.
 "Meso, Tori, get back up there and see what you can see.
 You get up there too, Dribs.
 See if you're wrong about the comms."
 The three of them hurried up the stairwell.
 The others took to the windows and the door, standing guard, staring out into the constantly shifting snow.

 "So," Trent said.
 "Have you found anything about this infection?"